Online Microsoft Word Training Courses

-Each course takes you, the student, on a learning journey from basic to more advanced skills, building on each other.
+Each Microsoft Word Training Course takes you, the student, on a learning journey from basic to more advanced skills, building on each other.
 We start with a training workbook and design step-by-step exercises at each stage (with the exercise files you can use to practice yourself).

 The videos explain how to perform every action and the knowledge reviews test that you’ve understood the major concepts within each section of each course.
 Here’s some information about the training tools we use:

 You can watch the online Microsoft Word training videos as often as you want, print the training workbooks and go through the step-by-step exercises (using the exercise files we provide).

 Whether you learn by watching (the training videos) and replicating what you see, or by following step-by-step instructions from the training workbook, you’ll have all of the training resources to use as you please.